hellamps/knox/Readme.md

 # IMPORTANT

-This is a fork of the no-longer maintained repository here: https://github.com/Automattic/knox
+This is a fork of the no-longer maintained repository here: https://github.com/Automattic/knox and https://github.com/dwjft/knox

-It exists solely to fix an issue with a breaking change in a dependant library.
+Another words, it is yet another no-longer maintaned repo.

-`npm install -s knox-s3`
+`npm install -s knox-ng`

 ## Features